 - 42. Operational outcomes are the direct result of WFP outputs.
-They describe the short-term effects - typically achieved over a one- to three-year timeframe - that lead to the higher-level strategic outcomes.
+They describe the short-term effects typically achieved over a one- to three-year timeframe that lead to the higher-level strategic outcomes.
 As attribution is more closely aligned to WFP interventions, operational outcomes serve to help WFP monitor and manage its performance.
-Operational outcomes standardized and included the CRF. alignment with are WFP Strategic Plan (2017-2021).
+Operational outcomes are standardized and included in the CRF, in alignment with the WFP Strategic Plan (2017-2021).
 The CSP logical frameworks will be based on the CRF, which specifies the corporate indicators to be used by all WFP offices for monitoring.
-WFP country offices will retain the flexibility to complement or fill gaps in the CRF with countryspecific operational outcomes and indicators as required. - 43.
+WFP country offices will retain the flexibility to complement or fill gaps in the CRF with country-specific operational outcomes and indicators as required. - 43.
 The operational outcome level is the lowest level of the results chain in the CSP.
 It occupies a central position in the country operational plan that guides the management of WFP's work in a country.
 This interconnection between strategic and operational planning fills a longstanding gap in WFP's ability to make clear links between the Strategic Plan and actions at the country level.